 Output

 At the end of each analysis run, Robin asks for a directory to save all files that are relevant to the experiment.
 These include processed raw input data files (only in the case of two color and generic single channel analysis), R source code for quality assessment and main analysis, various informative plots illustrating the quality check results and main analysis results and tabular text data files containing the full results in all detail.
 The following table lists all files that are generated.
-The “Type” columns refers to the microarray type for which this kind of output file can be generated (G = all platforms, A=Affymetrix, T=two color microarrays, S=generic single channel arrays).
+The “Type” column refers to the microarray type for which this kind of output file can be generated (G = all platforms, A=Affymetrix, T=two color microarrays, S=generic single channel arrays).
+Parts of the file names written in italics refer to variable text: EXP_NAME: The name of the experiment as entered by the user when choosing the name of the output folder.
+TMP: An automatically generated unique identifier used for temporary files (the quality check output files are first stored in the system’s temporary folder and are later copied to the quality checks folder of the output directory).
+GRP: Reference to the group names as assigned by the user when sorting individual raw files (e.g. .cel files) into groups of biological replicates.